QinganZhao/LXXtCode/README.md

 ```

 <div align=left>
-This is my LeetCode, LintCode &amp; Hackerrank Solution.
+This is my LeetCode, LintCode &amp; Hackerrank Solutions.
 I will keep updating this repo as long as I am working on them.
-Coding never stops!
-Even you are not a Software Engineer!